joseph-farruggio/create-acf-block/readme.md

 │   quote.js
 ```

-`cssPath`
-The path to your CSS directory.

-`jsPath`
-The path to your JS directory.

-If yes, your blocks will look something like:
+If yes, you'll provide the paths to your CSS and JS directories and your blocks will look something like:

 ```
 ./blocks